michael-lazar/flask-gopher/README.md

 The python WSGI (Web Server Gateway Interface) is an established API that defines how python web servers (gunicorn, mod_wsgi, etc) communicate with application frameworks (Flask, Django, etc).
 It defines a clean boundary between low-level socket and request handling, and high-level application logic.

 WSGI was designed to be a very simple and flexible API, but at its heart it's built around HTTP.
 As such, it incorperates some HTTP specific components like request/response headers and status codes.
-Gopher is more primative and doesn't use these components.
+Gopher is more basic and doesn't use these components.
 Here's an example of the difference in fetching a document with the two protocols:

 <table>
 <tr><th colspan=2>HTTP</th><th colspan=2>Gopher</th></tr>